bartowski1182/lollms-webui-docker/README.md

 # Running the image with docker compose

-A docker-compose.yaml file has been provided, as well as a .env file that I use for setting my model dir and the model name I'd like to load in with
+A docker-compose.yaml file has been provided, as well as a .env file that I use for setting my model dir

 Feel free to modify both to fit your needs